-The money demand schedules resulting from the Sidrauski model or the McCullum-Goodfriend model have the property of approaching the abscissa asymptotically as the stock of money balances goes to infinity.
+The money-demand schedules resulting from the Sidrauski model or the McCallum-Goodfriend model have the property of approaching the abscissa asymptotically as the stock of money balances goes to infinity.
 This is certainly not a plausible property.

-Lucas points to the fact that Mulligan and Sala-i-Martin (1996) found that a surprizing 60 % of American households in 1989 hold no financial assets besides cash and checking accounts.
-He attributes this observation to the presence of a significant transactions cost that renders a policy of diversifying the portfolios inefficient, and he concludes that this cost makes the money demand function inelastic beyond a certain stock of money balances.
+Lucas points to the fact that Mulligan and Sala-i-Martin (1996) found that a surprising 60 per cent of American households in 1989 held no financial assets besides cash and cheque accounts.
+He attributes this observation to the presence of a significant transactions cost that renders a policy of diversifying portfolios inefficient, and concludes that this cost makes the money-demand function inelastic beyond a certain stock of money balances.

 His argument is based on the Allais-Baumol-Tobin model.
-In that model costly trips to the bank are necessary to convert interest bearing assets into liquid money balances, and the lower the rate of interest, the longer the time span between the trips to the bank, the larger the amount of money withdrawn per trip and the larger the average amount of money held.
-Lucas argues that the time span cannot be increased indefinitely by reducing the rate of interest to zero, because a certain minimum number of trips to the bank will always be necessary for other purposes, and that the time spent for this minimum number of trips is the transactions cost which explains the low degree of asset diversification among American households.
+In that model, costly trips to the bank are necessary to convert interest-bearing assets into liquid money balances, and the lower the rate of interest, the longer the time-span between trips to the bank, the larger the amount of money withdrawn per trip, and the larger the average amount of money held.
+Lucas argues that the time-span cannot be increased indefinitely by reducing the rate of interest to zero, because a certain minimum number of trips to the bank will always be necessary for other purposes, and that the time spent on this minimum number of trips is the transactions cost that explains the low degree of asset diversification among American households.

-While I find the assumption of a certain minimum number of trips to the bank realistic, I do not see how it could explain the lack of portfolio diversification.
-If people go to the bank anyway, they should have little difficulty in optimizing their asset portfolios and holding a variety of different assets.
-Transactions costs that limit portfolio diversification rather seem to be commission charges, consulting fees, uncertainty premia and similar items that reduce the net benefit from holding interest bearing assets.
-Such costs do not make the money demand curve more inelastic but, on the contrary, they make it more elastic.
-These are the kind of costs that Keynesian theory postulates with the liquidity trap in the money demand function.
+While I find the assumption of a certain minimum number of trips to the bank to be realistic, I do not see how it could explain the lack of portfolio diversification.
+If people go to the bank in any case, they should have little difficulty in optimizing their asset portfolios and holding a variety of different assets.
+Transactions costs that limit portfolio diversification appear to be commission charges, consulting fees, uncertainty premia and similar items that reduce the net benefit from holding interest-bearing assets.
+Such costs do not make the moneydemand curve more inelastic; on the contrary, they make it more elastic.
+These are the kinds of costs that Keynesian theory postulates with the liquidity trap in the money-demand function.
 In fact, the non-observability of low interest rates suggests the existence of such a liquidity trap.
-If the money demand function were inelastic for small rates of interest as Lucas claims, we should occasionally observe extremely low interest rates when the economy is in a deep recession.
-However, if the curve is perfectly elastic at a certain interest level we can never observe interest rates below this level.
+If the money-demand function were inelastic for small rates of interest, as Lucas claims, occasionally we should observe extremely low interest rates when the economy is in a deep recession.
+However, if the curve is perfectly elastic at a certain interest level, we can never observe interest rates below this level.